kubeflow/website/content/en/docs/operator/install-operator.md

 ## 1. Installing the Kubeflow Operator through the OLM console

 If the [Operator Lifecycle Manager](https://github.com/operator-framework/operator-lifecycle-manager) (OLM) and the OLM [console](https://github.com/openshift/console) are installed on your cluster, you can find the Kubeflow Operator from the OperatorHub catalog under the Operators as shown on the console.
+OLM is officially supported on OpenShift.

 <img src="/docs/images/operator-catalog-kubeflow.png"
     alt="Kubeflow Operator in OLM console"